PUP-BSIT/exercise-18-hypertechs_webdev/README.md

 🗑️ **Delete**: Streamline and declutter by removing items or entire lists.

-To achieve this, we've created our own **_custom-made_ REST API** on the backend that works seemlessly behind the scenes at our newest web domain.
+To achieve this, we created our own **_custom-made_ REST API** on the backend that works seemlessly behind the scenes at our newest web domain.
 Be sure to check it out!

 ## Portfolio Website